 We understand that faith gives us hope and encouragement when facing illness.
-Suburban Hospital’s Pastoral Care staff welcomes you and strives to provide spiritual support for you and your family during your stay with us.
+Suburban Hospital’s Spiritual Care staff welcomes you and strives to provide spiritual support for you and your family during your stay with us.

-The Director of Pastoral Care is a board certified chaplain who adheres to the ethics, values and standards of the profession.
+The Director of Spiritual Care is a board certified chaplain who adheres to the ethics, values and standards of the profession.
 Rev. Barbara McKenzie provides spiritual assessments, spiritual care planning, visitations and support for patients, families and staff in routine and crisis situations.

-On-call chaplains respond to life-threatening situations and collaborate with community clergy to identify resources to fulfill the spiritual needs of our patients after normal business hours.
+Associate chaplains respond to life-threatening situations and collaborate with community clergy to identify resources to fulfill the spiritual needs of our patients after normal business hours.
 Contact on-call chaplains by pager at 301-207-0730.

-In addition to the priest and rabbi visits, a pastoral care visitor calls upon each new patient within 48 hours of admission to welcome, identify spiritual and religious faith traditions and determine if the patient wishes a chaplain or community clergy visit.
+In addition to the priest and rabbi visits, an associate care visitor calls upon each new patient within 48 hours of admission to welcome, identify spiritual and religious faith traditions and determine if the patient wishes a chaplain or community clergy visit.
 A Roman Catholic Eucharist minister visits Catholic patients daily to offer Holy Communion.
 A Jewish chesed visitor from Ohr Kodesh calls upon Jewish patients on Fridays to offer Sabbath candles.
 Bikur Cholim of Greater Washington provides Shabbat-in-a-box and other kosher meals.

-Shapiro Meditation Room
+The Prayer and Meditation Room

 Shapiro Hospitality Room